Mixture-of-Visual-Thoughts: Exploring Context-Adaptive Reasoning Mode Selection for General Visual Reasoning: Supplemented Implementation Details

 \subsection{Evaluation Details}

 \paragraph{Benchmark Details} As indicated in the header of Table~\ref{table:main_results}, we use the testmini split in MathVista~\citep{lu2023mathvista}, the test split in MathVision~\citep{wang2024measuringmultimodalmathematicalreasoning}, the vision-only portion of the testmini split in MathVerse~\citep{zhang2024mathversedoesmultimodalllm}, the val split in MMStar~\citep{chen2024we}, the test split in V*~\citep{wu2023textit}, the testmini split in WeMath~\citep{qiao2024we}, all four splits of POPE~\citep{li2023evaluating}, and the hard split of SpatialScore~\citep{wu2025spatialscore}.
 For the eight benchmark datasets used in this paper, the evaluated model is required to produce structured outputs (e.g., option letters or numbers), we prompt the model to generate the desired format, and evaluate the results offline using rule-based procedures.
-Except for WeMath, for which we report the strict accuracy as specified in the original paper~\citep{qiao2024we}, the average accuracy across all questions is reported for other benchmarks.
+Except for WeMath, for which we report the strict accuracy as specified in the original paper~\citep{qiao2024we}.

+\paragraph{Average Schema} Since each benchmark represents a different domain, but the number of samples in each is inconsistent, all benchmarks are weighted equally for the average accuracy.
+We aim for the average performance to comprehensively reflect capabilities across multiple domains.

+\paragraph{Mode-Switching Mechanism} Specifically, the phrase ``getting stuck in repetitive logic" mentioned in Section~\ref{section:experimental_setup} refers to the situation where the mode reaches the maximum number of tokens (8192, significantly longer than the typical reasoning length of AdaVaR) without generating an answer in the form of \textless answer\textgreater \textless/answer\textgreater.
 Please note that our mode-switching mechanism does not leverage any additional information, ensuring a fair comparison with other models; rather, mode switching is a new feature enabled by our MoVT reasoning paradigm.